John de Grauntsete

 John de Grauntsete or Grantsete (or John of Grantchester) (c.
 1270) was an English judge who lived in fourteenth-century Ireland.
-We know more about him than we do about any other contemporary Irish judge, and from the surviving information, we can form some idea of the lifestyle of an Irish judge in his time.
+We know more about him than we do about any other contemporary Irish judge, and from the surviving information we can form some idea of the lifestyle of an Irish judge in his time.
 He sat in turn in each of the Irish Courts of common law, and uniquely he is known to have appeared in Court as an advocate even after he became a judge.

 Early career

 He was the son of Ralph de Grauntsete, who acted as steward to Aymer de Valence, 2nd Earl of Pembroke.
 His father was a native of Grantchester in Cambridgeshire: his surname is an early form of the town's name (which appears as Grantesete and Grauntsethe in Domesday Book).
-John, though he spent much of his life in Ireland, retained close links with Grantchester.
+John, though he spent much of his life in Ireland, always retained close links with Grantchester.
 He seems to have been in practice as a lawyer by 1300 and in 1302 was nominated by the Bishop of Ely to be his attorney.

 He came to Dublin in about 1308: his father lived in Ireland for some years, managing the Earl of Pembroke's Irish estates, and it is possible that John was born in Ireland.
-He married Alice de Morton, daughter and co-heiress of Geoffrey de Morton, who was Lord Mayor of Dublin and one of the city's wealthiest shipowners and his wife Matilda or Maud de Bree, widow of Robert de Bree: they had at least one son, John, commonly known as John of Granchester.
+He married Alice de Morton, daughter and co-heiress of Geoffrey de Morton, who was Lord Mayor of Dublin and one of the city's wealthiest shipowners and his wife Matilda or Maud de Bree, widow of Robert de Bree.
+John & Alice had had at least one son, John, commonly known as John of Granchester.
 The younger John was an adult by 1342.

 He acquired an impressive house abutting the city wall, close to old Dublin Bridge, now Father Mathew Bridge; he later completed two small towers, one at each end of the bridge, and began the building of a chapel there.
 He also owned property in Castle Street in Dublin city centre, and at Oxmantown to the north of Dublin city.
 His property by the bridge included the Dublin "fish-house", for the upkeep of which he was responsible.
 He was given a special licence to pierce the city wall, in order to provide his house with sufficient light.